 At this time, health care providers do not routinely use a woman's breast density to assess her breast cancer risk.
 This is mainly due to the lack of a standard measure of breast density.
 While a measure of breast density may be recorded on a mammography report, this measure is not used to assess risk.

 However, by looking at your mammogram or the measure of breast density, your provider may conclude that you have dense breasts and may suggest other types of breast imaging.

-If you have any concerns about your breast density, talk to your provider.
+If you have any concerns about your breast density, talk with your provider.